wazuh/wazuh-documentation/source/cloud-security/gcp/supported-services/use-cases.rst

 Exporting DNS queries logs to Pub/Sub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once DNS Cloud logging is configured, the generated logs must be ingested into a Pub/Sub topic so that Wazuh can collect them using the :doc:`Google Pub/Sub integration <>`.
+Once DNS Cloud logging is configured, the generated logs must be ingested into a Pub/Sub topic so that Wazuh can collect them using the :doc:`Google Pub/Sub integration <pubsub>`.
 To achieve that, it is necessary to define a custom log router.

 #.
 Visit the `Google Cloud Logging section <https://console.cloud.google.com/logs/router>`__ and click on **CREATE SINK**.